 A Hay Festival project funded by Wom@rts, highlighting the contribution of women in Europe across the fields of literature, science and the arts.
 Events will take place at Hay Festivals throughout 2018–2021, and Hay Festival Europa28 itself will take place in Rijeka, Croatia, 6–9 October 2020.

-The city of Rijeka in Croatia has been designated European Capital for Culture 2020.
+The city of Rijeka in Croatia has been designated Rijeka 2020 - European Capital of Culture.
 Hay Festival will organise a four-day festival in Rijeka in October 2020, bringing together 28 prominent female authors, thinkers, writers and scientists.
 One participant will be chosen from each EU country, across genres and generations, to discuss their visions of the future for Europe.

 Europa28 will be celebrated at Hay Festivals in 2019 and 2020, with many of the 28 participants speaking at events at the Festivals in Wales and worldwide.
 Each participant will also be commissioned to write an essay on the theme of 'visions for the future', which will be published in an anthology in English and Croatian.

 Europa28 works in collaboration with the Festival of the European Short Story and the Academy of Applied Arts in Rijeka.
 It is funded by Wom@rts and the European Union, Creative Europe.

 Wom@rts highlights the contribution of women in European cultural heritage and diversity.
 It tackles gender inequality by supporting their presence in the field from a cross-sectoral perspective, promoting a wide range of mobility actions, knowledge, tools, training activities and events.

 Wom@rts is a European project promoted by the following network of public and private non-for profit organisations and supported by the European Commission through its Creative Europe Programme: